jeremias-seitz/neuronal-intelligence/README.md

     <li>We show that NI-light and NI-opt yield the same or comparable performance to SI on Permuted MNIST and split CIFAR-100, with a two- respectively fourfold reduction in required memory.</li>
 </ul>

+This repository implements the continual learning algorithms SI, SI-light, NI-light, NI-opt, Online EWC, MAS and RWalk for supervised classification tasks, see [algorithms](#algorithms).
+Functionalities such as joint training or task shuffling are implemented and can be changed via flags in the configuration file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>